Part 1 of Part 1: Telling Rewriting the LMS Story

 6. The system must focus the most energy on the things that mean the least to the people the system is intended to help

 In our attempts to control everything that happens in our organizations, to know who is doing what they have been assigned, and to create reports for reports sake, we create monsters.
 These monsters focus more on features that feed the panopticon cycle than helping people do what they need to do.
 Even though I question the usefulness of a CYA reporting mandate in actually affecting behavior, external reporting mandates and other hierarchical reporting requirements are necessary.
-However, these features shouldn’t be the most prevalent use of the LMS.
+However, these features shouldn’t be the most prevalent uses and value propositions of the LMS.

 …that sounds hopeless…